 Studies show that the average age of puberty may be dropping over the years.
 The age at which a girl first gets her period seems to have stayed roughly the same for decades.
 But breast development -- usually the first sign of puberty in girls -- might be starting a year or so earlier than it once did.

-Researchers note that the earlier age of puberty seems to go along with the rise of obesity in the U.S. In 1965, about 5% of kids aged 6-11 were obese.
-In 2000, it was 12%.
+Researchers note that the earlier age of puberty seems to go along with the rise of obesity in the U.S. In 1965, about 5% of kids ages 6-11 were obese.
+In 2008, it was almost 20%.

 However, while they might be linked, we can't say that obesity is necessary causing early puberty.
 Obesity is not the only factor.
 Kaplowitz points out that even in countries where childhood obesity is less common, puberty seems to be starting earlier.